phempshall/TorSniffr/README.md

 ## Caution

-**This application installs and connects to the Tor network.
+**The Docker build of this application installs and connects to the Tor network.
 If this is a problem for you or your country, do not use this software.**

 ## Docker Build